ibm-cloud-docs/key-protect/kur.md

 ### Missing CLI plugins
 {: #kur-ts-missing-plugins}

-If required CLI plugins are not installed, you'll see an error message listing the missing plugins.
+If required CLI plugins are not installed, you see an error message that lists the missing plugins.

 ```text
 missing required IBM Cloud CLI plugins: [container-service vpc-infrastructure]